pdrummond/pauldrummond-site/quotes/quote_0012.md

 cite: Eli Wiesel
 ---

-The opposite of art is not ugliness, it's indifference
+The opposite of art is not ugliness, it's indifference.